-This work must continue, as the water jetting industry evolves quickly.
-We need EWJI to move on the very same rhythm, helping the water jetting companies, workers and associations from all over Europe.
+And as the industry evolves quickly.
+EWJI needs to move on the very same rhythm, helping the water jetting companies, workers and associations from all over Europe.

 - Develop an inspection methodology